mjordan/islandora_workbench/README.md

  ![Output CSV](docs/images/output_csv.png)

- This file will be suitable as a template for subsequent `update` tasks, since it already contains the node IDs for all the stub nodes plus column headers for all of the fields in those nodes.
-You can remove any colums you do not want to include in your `update` task.
-You can also use the node IDs in this file as a template for later `add_media` tasks; all you will need to do is delete the other columns and add a `file` column containing the new nodes' corresponding filenames.
+This CSV file is suitable as a template for subsequent `update` tasks, since it already contains the `node_id`s for all the stub nodes plus column headers for all of the fields in those nodes.
+You can remove from the template any colums you do not want to include in your `update` task.
+You can also use the node IDs in this file as the basis for later `add_media` tasks; all you will need to do is delete the other columns and add a `file` column containing the new nodes' corresponding filenames.

+ ## Logging

+Islandora Workbench writes a log file for all tasks to `workbench.log` in the workbench directory, unless you specify an alternative log file location using the `log_file_path` configuration option, e.g.:

+`log_file_path: /tmp/mylogfilepath.log`

+ By default, new entries are appended to this log, unless you indicate that the log file should be overwritten each time Workbench is run by providing the `log_file_mode` configuration option with a value of "w":

+ `log_file_mode: w`

 ## Contributing